Russia branded ‘terrorist state’ as flights with Georgia resume

 It claims that ethnic Georgians living in Russia will benefit.

-Irakli Kobakhidze, the chairman of the governing Georgian Dream Party, said the flights will greatly reduce costs for those wanting to travel for work, holidays or to see their families living abroad.
+Irakli Kobakhidze, the chair of the governing Georgian Dream Party, said the flights will greatly reduce costs for those wanting to travel for work, holidays or to see their families living abroad.

 Mr Kobakhidze also insisted that he is employing a “cautious and pragmatic” approach to Russia.

-This stance has been widely criticised for refusing to condemn Russia’s actions in Ukraine - which include allegedly bombing civillians and committing war crimes.
+This stance has been widely criticised for refusing to condemn Russia’s actions in Ukraine – which include allegedly bombing civilians and committing war crimes.

 Many Georgians claim that the ruling party is committing “direct sabotage” of their country’s aspiration to join the EU.